Lemoncode/git-from-ui-to-terminal/README.md

 ## To create and link a local repository with Github

 1. First, it is necessary to log in Github and create a new blank repository (without initializing it with a README file).
-After that you must copy the url of the repository in order to use it later, in step 4.
+After that, you must copy the url of the repository in order to use it later, in step 4.

 2. You can create a new local folder for your repository or you can choose another project folder which you already wanted to upload to Github.